-General Music pre-requisite: None
+General Music prerequisite: None

 Electronic Music Production (EDM) is a course that will focus on the development of each student as a well-rounded musician.
 We are proud to offer this unique program to students at W.H.
 Croxford.
 All students will have an opportunity to work in our Mac based lab with MIDI keyboards, making use of Garageband, Logic Pro X, and Ableton Live 10 Suite, recognized industry wide as one of the leading interfaces for music production, while working with guest artists who are professionals in the industry.
 Topics covered include music production and composition in a wide variety of styles, music theory, technology, history of electronic and world music, appreciation, musicianship, and the role of music in our lives, all to help students create her or his own music.
 All are welcome, as musical experience is not required to take part in this program.
-The development of team-work, individual practice, creativity, and thinking skills are all of great importance.
+The development of teamwork, individual practice, creativity, and thinking skills are all of great importance.

-Instrumental Jazz 15-25-35 (Jazz Band) Instrumental Jazz 15 pre-requisite: None Instrumental Jazz 25-35 pre-requisite: Previous Level Additional Fee Required
+Instrumental Jazz 15-25-35 (Jazz Band)

+Instrumental Jazz 15 corequisite: Instrumental Music 10 Instrumental Jazz 25-35 prerequisite: Previous Level

 Instrumental Jazz (Jazz Band) is a beginner, intermediate and advanced jazz performance-based course (grade 9-12).
 Activities will focus on the development of each student as a well-rounded musician.
 This will include jazz technique, theory, listening, music appreciation, rhythm section foundations, and large ensemble performances.
-We will build upon skills learned from prior Music/Band experience and will focus on jazz specific skills including various styles and form, improvisation, spoken/played jazz articulations, and extended technique.
+We will build upon skills learned from prior Music/Band experience and will focus on jazz-specific skills including various styles and form, improvisation, spoken/played jazz articulations, and extended technique.
 The development of teamwork, individual practice, creativity, self-expression, and complex thinking skills are also of great importance.
-Jazz Band may be offered run outside of the timetable (and in addition to a full timetable) and may rehearse outside of the 'regular day' timetable.
+Jazz Band is a full year "J" block course that runs before school on Day One.